wichtounet/wichtounet.github.io/posts/2014/07/pm-011-a-simple-workspace-manager-for-git-projects.rst

 indicate if there are new commits available or not.

-pm is not only able to show status of the projects, it can also fetch the status of branches from remote by using :code:`pm fetch`.
+pm is not only able to show status of the projects, it can also fetch the status of branches from remote by using `pm fetch`.
 All the remote branches are fetched from remote.
-It can also automatically update the projects that are behind remote (equivalent of git pull) with :code:`pm update`.
+It can also automatically update the projects that are behind remote (equivalent of git pull) with `pm update`.
 Only projects that can be fast-forwarded are updated.

 Installation